quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.0.9 =
+Thanks for using Quentn Plugin!
+Please update the plugin to add support of Quentn datetime field with Elementor forms.

 = 1.0.8 =
 Thanks for using Quentn Plugin!
 Please update the plugin to fixes issue with Elementor radio form fields mapping with Quentn custom fields.